Wednesday, 13 July 2005

 The municipal camping ground was a short walk away, at the other end of the town.
 It had shadier trees and softer grass than most commercial places and the cost was €4.94.
 Across the road was the swimming pool, from which came the joyful shrieks of a multitude of children.

 The showers were hot and strong, but it was necessary to keep pressing the button, otherwise the flow would instantly stop.
 With some difficulty, we washed ourselves and all our clothes one-handed.

 The great hero of the town is Joachim Murat, one of Napoleon’s commanders, who took the precaution of marrying Napoleon’s youngest sister and was thereafter loaded with honours.
 He even became king of Naples, but ended his days in front of a firing squad at the age of 48.
-The town was known simply as Labastide before the name of their most illustrious son was hyphenated onto it.
+The town was known as Labastide-Fortunière before the name was changed to honour their most illustrious son.

 There was another small tent near ours, belonging to a pair of white-haired, weather-beaten Dutchmen who were cycling to Compostela.
 Their destination for tomorrow was Moissac, 100 km away, but breathtakingly far by our reckoning.
 Apart from that, all the campers had multi-room canvas mansions or self-contained vans.

 In the slight coolness of evening we went back to the square where the great annual celebration of French republicanism was about to begin.